Wild World Cup fan fashion draws praise and scorn in Qatar - ExBulletin

 Wild World Cup fan fashion draws praise and scorn in Qatar

-DOHA, Qatar (AP) — The World Cup in Qatar has become a political lightning rod, so it’s no surprise that football fans’ style of dress has sparked controversy.
+FILE – Croatian and Canadian fans cheer ahead of the World Cup Group F soccer match between Croatia and Canada at the Khalifa International Stadium in Doha, Qatar on Sunday, November 27, 2022.
+During a World Cup world has become a political lightning rod, it’s no surprise that football fans’ style of dress has sparked controversy.
+At the first World Cup in the Middle East, fans around the world redid the traditional headdresses and thobes of the Gulf Arabs.
+(AP Photo/Darko Vojinovic, File)

 Forget your classic football shirts – the streets of Doha have turned into a chaotic parade in terms of fashion.